Shadows

 Shadow Acne

 The strange patterns in the example above are called shadow acne and are a result of the limited resolution of the shadow map causing surfaces to shade themselves.
-It can be mitigated by adding a bias to the calculated depth of each fragment.
-For example:
+The visual effect of shadow acne can be mitigated by adding a bias to the calculated depth of each fragment.
+I have also seen shadow acne be erroneously referred to as mach bands, but that is a distinct phenomenon.

 Adding a bias can lead to an effect called peter panning in which shadows appear to be slightly disjointed from their caster.
-This can be mitigated by culling front faces when making the shadow map.
+The visual effect of peter panning can be mitigated by culling front faces when rendering the shadow map.

 The next article is about fog.